rue9x/rueailabs/README.md

 py rueailabs.py / python rueailabs.py

 # How to set up?
 1. Edit config.json.
-Add your keys for ElevenLabs, OpenAI and AzureTTS.
+Add your keys for ElevenLabs, OpenAI and AzureTTS, each encoded in base64 for protection (https://base64decode.org/)
 2. In voices.json, for elevenlabs:
    - "shortname name of voice (make one up": "elevenlabs_voice_id"
 3. In config.json, change "voice" to whatever shorthand name of the voices you set up in step 2.